 TMI exams test registrants on their knowledge of the state of the art principles, theories and generally accepted practices of Talent Management as laid out in the TMI-UKF™.
 These exams expect that individuals being assessed for their TMI Credentials read the material contained in the TMI Resource Kits and maintain familiarity with the latest in Talent Management theory and practice by reading journals and books, listening to podcasts of experts and participating in professional development programs and events.

 Usually, a cumulative score of 65%-70% on a TMP™ certification exam can be deemed qualification worthy.
 However, an examinee's real, individual scores do not decide the recommendation for a credential award.
 Instead, a complex algorithm is used to make qualification decisions which nullify geographic and other environmental factors with potential to skew performance.
 As such, the qualifying benchmark should not be expected to stay pegged at an exact number for pass/fail.

 Preparing for the TMP™ Exam

-To ensure that all TMP™ registrants groom themselves into the best of young international professionals, TMI advises they read extensively on the subject from as many sources as possible.
-For external resources and modes you can use to expand your understanding of Talent Management and better prepare for your TMP™ examination, please refer to the TMI Exam Preparation Guidelines available for download under the TMI resources tab of your myTMI account.
+To ensure that all TMP™ registrants develop themselves into the best young international professionals, TMI advises they read extensively on the subject from as many sources as possible.
+For external resources you can use to better prepare for your TMP™ examination, please refer to the TMI Exam Preparation Guidelines available for download under the TMI resources tab of your myTMI account.